taisei-project/taisei/README.rst

 About Tōhō Project
 ^^^^^^^^^^^^^^^^^^

-Tōhō Project is an indie game series (also known as "doujin" in Japanese) known for its ensemble cast of characters and memorable soundtracks.
+Tōhō Project is an indie game series (also known as “doujin” in Japanese) known for its ensemble cast of characters and memorable soundtracks.
 It is produced by and large by a single artist known as ZUN, and has a `permissive license
 <https://en.touhouwiki.net/wiki/Touhou_Wiki:Copyrights#Copyright_status.2FTerms_of_Use_of_the_Touhou_Project>`__ which
 allows for indie derivative works such as Taisei Project to legally exist.

-Taisei is *not* a "clone" of Tōhō, and tells an original story with its own music, art, gameplay mechanics, and codebase.
+Taisei is *not* a “clone” of Tōhō, and tells an original story with its own music, art, gameplay mechanics, and codebase.
 While some familiarity with Tōhō is helpful, the gameplay can be enjoyed on its own without prior knowledge of the series.